rstudio/keras3/docs/dev/reference/distillation_logits.md

 # Logits distillation loss

-Applies temperature scaling to teacher logits before computing the loss between teacher and student predictions.
+Transfers knowledge from final model outputs.
+This loss applies temperature scaling to the teacher logits before computing the loss between teacher and student predictions.
+It is the most common approach to knowledge distillation.

 ## Usage